How we manage the Life Fund

 The practices allow a knowledgeable observer to understand the key risks and rewards of taking out - or keeping an existing-with-profits plan with Police Mutual.

 You can download and keep the latest copy of our PPFM document below:

-We monitor compliance with the PPFM on an annual basis and report on this at the end of June every year.
+We monitor compliance with the PPFM on an annual basis and report on this by the end of June the following year.
 Our latest report is available for download below:

 To summarise the key points of the PPFM we produce a Customer Friendly Principles and Practices of Financial Management (CFPPFMs).
 You can download it here:

 Definitely!
 Although the current asset mix is right for us now, it's something we should have under constant review, and it is our intention to monitor our investments continually and to revisit the approach at least every three years to make sure that we are still investing in the right areas.

 Ultimately, the reason for making these changes is to improve the potential returns for Police Mutual members.
 Especially at the moment when the average return from a Cash ISA is just 2.1% a year, our new approach should be better than this for the foreseeable future.
 In summary, we are more confident of achieving our investment objective, so you should be better off with a Police Mutual plan than putting your savings in an average Cash ISA.

 We went through a very robust tendering and selection process which started back in July 2010.
 First we had to get agreement from the Police Mutual Managing Board to the proposals, and then spent several months interviewing and selecting the different investment managers for each of the asset types to make sure we made the best choices.
 We then had to agree the different contracts and put all the safeguards in place, so we eventually moved the money in June 2011.
 The early signs are positive.